marridG/2020-Daily_Crawlers/README.md

   os, shutil, datetime, logging, json, tqdm, urllib, re, bs4
 ```

-There are also some global variables that you may be concerned about, for an easier use:
+There are also some global variables that you may be concerned about, for customized settings and an easier use:

 - `URL_ROOT`: Source URL.
 Please do NOT modify unless invalid.
 - `FILE_ROOT`: Project-based workspace, also the path where all results and caches are stored.
 Please make sure such a path exists.
 All file operations are done in such a path.
 - `FILE_DES_ROOT`: Path (relative) where the results of a crawl are stored, default labeled with a timestamp.
 - `FILE_DECL_NAME`: File name of the file where the declarations on the source site is stored.
 - `FILE_DES_CERT`: Path (relative) where the files related to the sample certificates are stored.
 - `FILE_RES_NAME`: File name of the file where the name lists results are stored.
 - `FILE_LOG_NAME`: File name of the file where logs are stored.
 - `FILE_NL_SRC_NAME`: File name of the file where the links and info of name lists are stored.
 - `FILE_CACHE_PATH`: Path (relative) of the cache folder.
 Modifications NOT recommended.
 - `TARGET_SAMPLE_CERT`: Mode selection, whether to crawl the sample certificates.
 - `LESS_CONSOLE_LOG`: Mode selection, whether to show less debug logs in console.

 <a id="results-2"></a>
 ### Results